h15200/notes/system-design.md

        - does a basic job, but certain states can still cause weird data
     2. Snapshot Isolation
        - better than the above, but worse than total serializability
-  - Serializable
-    - queries are done as if they are done in order. concurrent reads and writes don't change the behavior and acts as if each operation was done in order
-    - resource intense. trade-off of throughput vs true serializability
+  - Serializable - queries are done as if they are done in order. concurrent reads and writes don't change the behavior and acts as if each operation was done in order - resource intense. trade-off of throughput vs true serializability - uses either `two phase locking` for reads and writes, or `Searializable
-    - uses either `two phase locking` for reads and writes, or `Searializable Snapshot Isolation`, which is an updated version of the non-serializable `snapshot isolation`.
+Snapshot Isolation`, which is an updated version of the non-serializable
+    `snapshot isolation`.
 Two phase locking is a slightly older tech which is more resource intense, but is still used by many dbs

+### Consistency (as in Linearizability) in depth

+- `consistency` is a bad word in systems design. it can mmean any of the following:

+  - consistency in ACID means internal rules within a node or row must apply to all
+  - in CAP, it means how accurate data is across multiple nodes and if a distributed system acts as if it was one node. better word for this is `linearizability`

+- `Serializability` vs `Linearizability` similar concepts, but different parts of system
+  - Serial as in ACID (Isolation) The ability for concurrent transactions to not put the system in a bad state.
+  - Linear as in CAP (Consistency).
+The ability for multiple nodes to act as if it were one node (data is same between all nodes)
+- `Linearizable` system == `Strong Consistency`
+  - a truly linearizable system must be using single-leader replication without async copying to followers WITH a consensus protocol. is slow and is not `available` follower breakage would down system until it is repaired and updated) but acts as if it were on one node
+  - a consensus protocol (zookeeper, etcd) is a system with controller node that keeps track of all node health
+  - multi-leader or leaderless (anything with more than 1 writer) is not truly linearizable because of write conflicts